ibm-messaging/connectivity-pack-kafka-connectors/README.md

    You can override the default configuration parameters by using the `--set` flag or by using a custom YAML file.
 For example, to set the `replicaCount` as `3`, you can use `--set replicaCount=3`.

-For a complete list of configuration parameters supported by the Helm chart, see [installing Helm chart](./ibm-connectivity-pack/README.md#configuring).
+For a complete list of configuration parameters supported by the Helm chart, see [installing the Connectivity Pack](./ibm-connectivity-pack/README.md#configuring).

 ## Starting Kafka Connect

-[Configure](https://ibm.github.io/event-automation/es/connecting/setting-up-connectors/) Kafka Connect runtime and include the configuration, certificates, and connectors for the Connectivity Pack by following these instructions:
+Configure the Kafka Connect runtime and include the configuration, certificates, and connectors for the Connectivity Pack by following these instructions:

+**Note:** For more information, see [setting up connectors](https://ibm.github.io/event-automation/es/connecting/setting-up-connectors/).

-1. Create a `KafkaConnect` custom resource to [define Kafka Connect runtime configuration](https://ibm.github.io/event-automation/es/connecting/setting-up-connectors/#starting-kafka-connect).
+1. Create a `KafkaConnect` custom resource to [define the Kafka Connect runtime configuration](https://ibm.github.io/event-automation/es/connecting/setting-up-connectors/#starting-kafka-connect).

    **Note:** An example custom resource is available in the [`examples`](/examples/kafka-connect.yaml) folder.